 CWU General Education FAQs

-Q: Why did CWU change its General Education program?
+- Q: Why did CWU change the General Education program?

 A: As a campus, CWU made the decision to design an intentional, student-empowering General Education program.
 The new program is about engaging students in an educational experience that, right from the first year, will help them: